Waste and recycling collections

 At the current time it isn't possible to provide a food waste collection service from flats that haven't been provided with individual recycling boxes.

-Northampton Borough Council, through its contractor Enterprise, is keen to collect food waste from as many properties as possible and Enterprise is investigating whether food waste collections can be introduced to those properties.
+We are keen, through our contractor Veolia, to collect food waste from as many properties as possible, and we are investigating whether food waste collections can be introduced to those properties.

-Residents will be contacted if it is possible to begin collecting food waste from their flats.
+We will contact you if it is possible to begin collecting food waste from your flats.

-If you have animal bedding, please either compost it at home or place it in your black wheelie bin.
+If you have animal bedding, please either compost it at home or place it, double bagged, in your black wheelie bin.